Final Verdict: Retirement Calculators Don’t Work.

 ‘Other family member expenses’ is a big one.
 Maybe your son runs into a debt problem because something goes wrong in his life, and he needs your help.
 Maybe a divorce happens somewhere in your family.
 Maybe someone else dies early and you have to swoop in to help.

 Things will happen, and they will cost you.
-And these costs will not fit into a monthly budget or even into an expected outlay of medical expenses, which retirement calculators try to estimate.
+And these costs will not fit into a monthly budget or even into an expected outlay of medical expenses, which the best retirement calculators try to estimate.
 Any estimates of that sort are based on averages.
-But what’s an average?
+But what’s average?